 Video walls seem to be popping up everywhere these days.
-It isn’t hard to see why – they have been eye-catching and extremely engaging ever since they were first introduced in the 1980s, but back then their phenomenal cost limited video walls to a few specific applications.
-Modern video wall technology has become more cost-efficient, enabling their use in almost any application.
+It isn’t hard to see why—they have been eye-catching and extremely engaging ever since they were first introduced in the 1980s, but back then their phenomenal cost limited them to a few specific applications.
+Modern technology has made video walls more cost-efficient; enabling their use for almost any application.

 Digital signs and billboards are highly engaging and work to catch the eye of passers-by like no other technology can.
 That allows them to deliver a commercial message quickly and effectively even amid the clamor of distractions, and it also allows them to deliver critical safety and directional information as well.
-This makes video walls ideal for a huge variety of industries and use-cases including retail, airports, hospitals, financial institutions, universities and educational settings, live events, hospitality and entertainment, and many more.
-Digital signage and video walls are also implemented in the service industry, particularly Quick Service Restaurants (QSR) as menus and interactive information board.
+This makes video wall technology ideal for a huge variety of industries and use-cases including retail, airports, hospitals, financial institutions, universities and educational settings, live events, hospitality and entertainment, and many more.
+They are also implemented in the service industry, particularly Quick Service Restaurants (QSR) as menus and interactive information board.

-Video walls have become popular in digital signage in part because individual digital signs have become commonplace.
+Video displays have become popular in digital signage in part because individual digital signs have become commonplace.
 To stand out from the crowd, companies realized they needed something larger than an individual display.
-Now that video walls have grown so dramatically, a great alternative to the traditional video wall is to deploy unique-looking, artistic video walls.
+Now that display technology has grown so dramatically, a great alternative to the traditional grid-display setup is to deploy unique-looking, artistic video walls.
 These are basically pieces of art made of multiple displays that stand out from the crowd and generate a greater impact on the audience.

 Data Visualization and Collaboration

-Control rooms and command centers are sites that need to monitor and analyze vast amounts of information to detect any failures in a system, monitor security or vital data, ensure smooth operations etc. Large displays and video walls have long been prime choices for effective monitoring and data analysis.
-They provide enough real estate to display multiple sources simultaneously, like live camera feeds, maps, Key Performance Indicators (KPIs), web content, etc. Today video walls are a vital part of control rooms.
+Control rooms and command centers are sites that need to monitor and analyze vast amounts of information to detect any failures in a system, monitor security or vital data, ensure smooth operations etc. Large displays have long been prime choices for effective monitoring and data analysis.
+They provide enough real estate to display multiple sources simultaneously, like live camera feeds, maps, Key Performance Indicators (KPIs), web content, etc. Displays are a vital part of control rooms.

 Plenty of other uses

-Of course, video walls are not just used for delivering messages and visualizing data.
-There are many more use cases where video walls can be deployed.
+Of course, video walls are not just used for delivering messages and visualizing data—they have many popular applications:

 - Immersive experiences and virtual reality